High order corrected trapezoidal rules for a class of singular integrals: Evaluating layer potentials in the implicit boundary integral formulation

 \subsection{Expansions of layer kernels}

 In this section we will analyze and expand the singular functions defined in \eqref{eq:svdefine} when $K$ are the Laplace kernels \eqref{eq:layer-kernels}:

 The approach developed in Section~\ref{sec:corrected-trapezoidal-rules} requires analytic formulae of the expansions.
 This means that in order to adopt the third order quadrature rule \eqref{eq:Q-3D-general} for the implicit boundary integral defined in \eqref{eq:volume_potential}, one needs explicit analytical expressions for the first two expansion functions in \eqref{eq:expansion-s-3D} related to the singular functions above.
-Through a third order approximation of the surface near the target point $\bar\xx^*$ we find these functions, which are given in the following theorem. \begin{theorem} Let $\bar\xx^*\in\Gamma$ be the target point.
-Suppose that the normal $\nn$ at $\bar\xx^*$ satisfies $\nn^T \bar\e_z\neq 0$, and that $\bar\y_0(z)\in T_\varepsilon$.
-Then, there is an $r>0$, depending on $z$, such that all the singular functions defined in \eqref{eq:layer-kernels-convenient-setting} can be written in the form
+Through a third order approximation of the surface near the target point $\bar\xx^*$ we find these functions, which are given in the following theorem.